kyleclo/kyleclo.github.io/_pages/mentorship.md

 My former predoc researchers:

 * Benjamin Newman → PhD student at University of Washington (2023)
-  * <a href="https://arxiv.org/abs/2305.14772">A Controllable QA-based Framework for Decontextualization</a> (arXiv)
+  * <a href="https://aclanthology.org/2023.emnlp-main.193/">A Question Answering Framework for Decontextualizing User-facing Snippets from Scientific Documents</a> (EMNLP 2023)
 * Zejiang Shen → PhD student at MIT (2022)
-  * <a href="https://aclanthology.org/2022.tacl-1.22/">VILA: Improving Structured Content Extraction from Scientific PDFs Using Visual Layout Groups</a> (Transactions of the ACL)
+  * <a href="https://aclanthology.org/2022.tacl-1.22/">VILA: Improving Structured Content Extraction from Scientific PDFs Using Visual Layout Groups</a> (Transactions of the ACL 2022)
 * Sonia Murthy → PhD student at Harvard (2022)
   * <a href="https://aclanthology.org/2022.emnlp-demos.20/">ACCoRD: A Multi-Document Approach to Generating Diverse Descriptions of Scientific Concepts</a> (EMNLP System Demo 2023)
 * Haokun Liu → PhD student at University of North Carolina at Chapel Hill (2021)